- ABMS Certification:

-- Coronary Artery Disease, Heart Attack, Heart Failure, Aortic Aneurysm Repair/Removal, Aortic Arch Thoracic Aneurysm, Aortic Valve Replacement, Ascending Thoracic Aortic Aneurysm, TAVR, Traumatic Aortic Injury, Mini Valve Replacement Surgery, Aortic Disease, Artery Disease, Heart Transplant, Heart Valve Disease, Heart Rhythm Disorders, Heart Transplant, Heart Surgery (General), MitraClip for Heart Failure
+- Coronary Artery Disease Care, Heart Attack, Heart Failure, Aortic Aneurysm Repair & Removal, Aortic Arch Aneurysm, Aortic Valve Replacement, Ascending Thoracic Aortic Aneurysm, TAVR, Traumatic Aortic Injury, Mini Valve Replacement Surgery, Aortic Disease, Aorta Disease, Heart Transplant, Heart Valve Disease, Heart Rhythm Disorders, Heart Transplant, Heart Surgery, MitraClip for Heart Conditions

 - Associate Professor

 Dr. Leora Yarboro is an associate professor of surgery and chief of cardiac surgery at the University of Virginia.
 She is the surgical director of heart transplantation and mechanical circulatory support.
 She is certified by both the American Board of Thoracic Surgery and the American Board of Surgery.

 Dr. Yarboro joined the UVA faculty in 2013.
 She has a diverse surgical practice, which includes treating heart valve disease, coronary artery disease and aortic aneurysms.
 She has expertise is in heart failure surgeries, including left ventricular assist devices (LVADs) and heart transplantation.
 Dr. Yarboro performs minimally invasive surgeries and transcatheter valve replacements (TAVR).

 Dr. Yarboro’s primary research interests are cardiac surgery clinical outcomes and surgical education.
 She is a fellow in the American College of Surgeons and an active member of the Society of Thoracic Surgeons, Southern Thoracic Surgical Association, South Atlantic Cardiovascular Society and The International Society for Heart and Lung Transplantation.